gokulapriyaaloganathan/TestDataGenerator/README.md

 deactivate
 ## Usage

-1. **Prepare the schema workbook** — create `schema.xlsx` with one or more sheets.
+1. **Prepare the schema workbook** — create `HMS_Table_Schema.xlsx` in the project folder with one or more sheets.
 Each sheet must have the following columns (column positions are auto-detected by header name, case-insensitive):

    | Column | Description |
    |---|---|